-Acupuncture is a safe and effective complementary therapy that can relieve or lessen any side effects you may experience while being treated for cancer. .
-From when you are diagnosed to throughout your cancer treatment and even afterwards, acupuncture can help you achieve improved wellness, decrease side effects and improve your quality of life.
+Acupuncture is a safe and effective complementary therapy that can relieve or lessen any side effects you may experience while being treated for cancer.
+Acupuncture can help you achieve improved wellness, decrease side effects and improve your quality of life.

 Common conditions acupuncture may treat include:

 - Dry mouth (xerostomia)

 - Hot flashes

 - Insomnia and fatigue

 - Nausea and vomiting